 Direct boarding, no booking fees online, comfortable seats and arriving in the heart of the city.
 The travel time for the route Paris – Amsterdam is 3.10 hours.
 Enough time to prepare for your meeting or trip in comfort.

 From Paris to Amsterdam a super-fast, hi-speed Thalys runs twice a day from 4 April.
 On weekdays you can board the train between 6:30 am and 7:30 pm in Paris.
 The trains run at least every two hours.
 But in the early mornings, you can even take the train from Paris to Amsterdam every hour.
 During the weekends, the first train of the day leaves a little later than the week.
 On Saturday this is 7.30 am and on Sunday you can take the first train at 8.30 am.
 The trains run via Brussels, Antwerp, Rotterdam, and finally stops at Amsterdam Central Station.

 |Train Tickets||NS International|

 |Stations||Paris Gare du Nord to Amsterdam Central Station|

 Flights from Paris to Amsterdam

 Flying is often the fastest way to get to Amsterdam from Paris.
 There are lots of flights every day from the airports in Paris into Dutch airports such as Amsterdam Schiphol airport, Rotterdam, Eindhoven, and Groningen.
 If you’re interested in going by plane from Paris to Amsterdam, then there’s a big chance your journey will start at Orly Airport or Charles de Gaulle Airport.
 These airports are respectively 16 and 26 kilometers away from the center of Paris.
 A direct flight between Paris and Amsterdam takes approximately 1 hour and 15 minutes.
-You can use KLM, Air France or Transavia for these flights.

 Paris to Amsterdam by bus